 Final Fantasy X-2 HD Remaster: The Best Dresspheres for Yuna, Rikku and Paine

-FInal Fantasy X-2 was originally released on Playstation 2 by Square Enix in 2003, and was recently released as the "HD Remaster" version, along with its prequel, Final Fantasy X, on Playstation 3.
+FInal Fantasy X-2 was originally released on Playstation 2 by Square Enix in 2003, and was recently released as the "HD Remaster" version, along with its prequel, Final Fantasy X, on Playstation 3 and Playstation 4.
 The HD Remaster version includes extra dresspheres, better graphics and an entirely new mini-game called Creature Creator.
 This article focuses on the different collectable dresspheres for each of the playable characters - Yuna, the main character, and the other two playable characters, her friends and fellow sphere hunters, Rikku and Paine.
 Click here for a guide on the best Garment Grids.

 The Final Fantasy series is famous for its turn-based gameplay, and FFX-2 is the same, but with some slight differences.
 Usually in the FF series there is a growing party of several playable characters that can be switched during battle.
 However, this isn't possible in FFX-2.
 Instead, the player can collect dresspheres, which provide access to different abilities.
 This article discusses which dresspheres are best for each character, and where you can obtain them.